Smarter data validation for more current and consistent charts

 By automating traditionally labour-intensive tasks, we can accelerate the processes of data validation and chart production, for both paper and Electronic Navigation Charts (ENC).

 Consistency at scale is critical for safe navigation.
 Our technology ensures that a given feature or area will appear the same across all of your chart products, and that important features are treated appropriately at any given scale for any part of the world.
-Processing the spatial data for use at smaller scales must ensure that any simplifications take into account maritime safety and do not, for example, hide any shallow areas.
+Processing the data for use at smaller scales must ensure that any simplifications take into account maritime safety and do not, for example, hide any shallow areas.

-Geospatial data automation brings other benefits too:
+Automation brings other benefits too:

 - Quickly and easily compare two charts or data-sets to identify the differences